Leading Strategic Planning & Implementation

-Our strategic planning seminar provides contemporary strategic and leadership skills in an interactive format that encourages critical thinking and the open exchange of ideas among a diverse group of experienced professionals.
+Our Leading Strategic Planning & Implementation seminar provides contemporary strategic and leadership skills in an interactive format that encourages critical thinking and the open exchange of ideas among a diverse group of experienced professionals.
 Using an intensive case study approach, participants analyze the strategic issues and decisions of competitive firms and recommend strategic action to satisfy the business mission.
 Participants learn by applying strategic audit, analysis, formulation and implementation tools to their own business environment.

 Location: Loyola University Maryland, Timonium Graduate Center

 Fee: $2,800, includes all course materials, and session food and beverages